dan032/ShopifyBackendChallenge/README.md

 Seeing as I found out about this challenge within a week of the due date, I didn't include all the functionality that I wanted.
 Here are some future areas for me to expand:

-1) JWT Improvements: Currently I am not using a refresh token for when the JWT expires so that is one area I can improve my authorization on the API.
+1) JWT Improvements: Currently I am not using a refresh token for when the JWT expires so that is one area where I can improve my authorization on the API.
 Another would be isolate authentication into its own service, where only the authentication service would be allowed to generate new tokens.
 The tokens would then be encrypyed using RSA, where the authentication service would use a private key to encrypt the tokens and any other services would be able to use the public key to verify that the token did come from the authentication service.
 This not only ensures that only the authentication service can generate new tokens, but it reduces the liklihood of the private key